PeterJBurke/google-maps-mcp-server/docs/DEPLOYMENT.md

     - **Important:** This role is required for Cloud Build to create temporary buckets
     - When using `--source`, Cloud Build needs to create a Cloud Storage bucket to stage source code
     - Without this, you'll get: `storage.buckets.create access denied`
+20. Click **"+ Add role"** one more time
+21. Type: `Service Usage Consumer` and select **"Service Usage Consumer"** (shows `roles/serviceusage.serviceUsageConsumer`)
+    - **Important:** This role is required for the build service account to use Google Cloud services
+    - When using `--build-service-account`, the service account needs permission to consume services
+    - Without this, you'll get: `missing required IAM permissions` and `serviceusage.services.use permission`
-20. You should now see all **five** roles listed in the dialog:
+22. You should now see all **six** roles listed in the dialog:
     - Cloud Run Admin
     - Service Account User
     - Cloud Build Editor
     - Artifact Registry Administrator
     - Storage Admin
+    - Service Usage Consumer
-21. Click the blue **"Save"** button at the bottom of the dialog
+23. Click the blue **"Save"** button at the bottom of the dialog
-22. The dialog will close and you'll see a success notification
+24. The dialog will close and you'll see a success notification

 #### 3. Create and Download Key